 Much of the town was also on the grog, with the men huffing from cans between puffing on their tubas and trumpets.
 You could tell from each man's stagger whether they'd already done their lap of the town yet.
 The stoutly-built older women stuck to shaking their heads in weary despair at the pissed men and completing the procession with the slightly-less-stout-but-heading-in-that-direction younger women.

 It was a relaxed spot and you could spend a few days here if not in a hurry.
 If I'd been able to come a day earlier as planned I'd have gone to Isla del Sol for a night, but as it was Sunday I was keen to get to La Paz for the live midget wrestling.
-Some people I'd met in Colombia told me about it and it shot straight to #1 on the list of things I have to see on this trip, if not in my life.
-Unfortunately, in the event we arrived in La Paz too late for the pickup, but I also wanted to be in La Paz to arrange a trip to the pampas, where you can swim with pink river dolphins and see some of the most densely concentrated biodiversity in the world.
+Unfortunately, in the event we arrived in La Paz too late for the pickup, but I also wanted to be in La Paz to arrange a trip to the pampas, where apparently you can swim with pink river dolphins and see some of the most densely concentrated biodiversity in the world.

 Flights for Monday were full so I had a day to walk around the city and get my bearings for when I'm back.
-It's the highest capital in the world, at 3,600m, and boasts possibly the world's most pollutant buses.
-Like many South American cities, the orientation is reversed from what we see in the west - the affluent living lower down and the poor neighbourhoods lining the hills.
+It's the highest capital in the world, at 3,600m, and boasts possibly the world's least eco-friendly buses.
+Like many South American cities, the orientation is reversed from what we see in the West - the affluent living lower down and the poor neighbourhoods lining the hills.
 One such area - El Alto - sits up on the plains right above the basin in which La Paz sits.
-It began life as a slum but has grown efficiently and exponentially to now be an award winning city in its own right, with a population to match the 855,000 of La Paz, which is an incredibly small population when you survey how much area each covers.
+It began life as a slum but has grown efficiently and exponentially to now be an award winning city in its own right, with a population to match the 855,000 of La Paz, which is an incredibly small population for the area each covers.

 Aside from the name, which I can't help but laugh at childishly, Puno's a good place to break up the trip to Bolivia.
 Sitting on the Peruvian shore of Lake Titicaca - the world's highest navigable lake, at 3,860m - there isn't a great deal to do here, but that was what the doctor ordered after a few post-trail fun nights in Cuzco.

 You can take the bus here, and if I was being sensible with my money I'd have done that.
 But the train ride is said to be one of the world's finest so I had to see for myself.
-At $220 it had to be pretty good, and I was glad I forked out the cash.
+At $220 it had to be pretty good, and it was.
 The route snakes alongside the Huatanay river and up to, and across, the Andean plains as it heads south.
 It reminded me a lot of the Andean scenery when Ed and I left El Calafate to bus it towards Ushuaia.

-From my vantage point on the outside deck of the train I watched it all roll by.
+From the outside deck of the train you can sit back, put your feet up and watch it all roll by.
 They gave us a first class meal, and a "fashion show" for which read a couple of hot chicks were modelling scarves and gloves made from alpaca wool, which we were kindly invited to buy.

 There was also some live Peruvian music but this was lost on me.
 I'm not the world's biggest fan of panpipe music, and Peru's the wrong place for me to be on that score.
-But all round, I got to see a lot more than I would have done through a bus window, and the food was amazing.
+But all round, I got to see and absorb a lot more than I would have done through a bus window, and the food was amazing.
+Definitely worth it.

 The main tourist attraction in Puno is a trip to Uros - the floating islands.
 The Uros people originally started constructing these raft islands, with their villages on, to prevent attacks by the Incas, which gives you an idea how long they've been there.
 The 42 islands are made from totora reeds, with straw huts sitting atop.
 They replace the reeds every 15 days, to stop the "ground" rotting.